I Want You To Hit Me With Your Car Carnegie Mellon University School of Drama, 2018 Photograph: Louis Stein

 Anderson Cook is a writer and educator located in Brooklyn, NY.
 His plays and musicals have been seen at venues like (le) poisson rouge, The Boston Conservatory, Dixon Place, the Lee Strasberg Theatre & Film Institute, and comedy clubs, bar backrooms, and rooftops across the city.

-He teaches creative & expository writing, standardized test prep, and other subjects through A-List Education, Cohen Math Prep, and private tutoring.
-He teaches producing in the Tisch School of the Arts at New York University, his alma mater.
-Anderson works as a volunteer mentor and editor for the PEN America Prison Writing Program.
+He teaches creative & expository writing, standardized test prep, and other subjects through A-List Education, Cohen Math Prep, and private tutoring, and works as a volunteer mentor and editor for the PEN America Prison Writing Program.

 He holds a BFA and MFA in dramatic writing from NYU and the Carnegie Mellon University School of Drama.
 He’s a member of the Dramatists Guild and the BMI Lehman Engel Musical Theatre Writing Workshop.

 I write funny and sad stories about technology, history, identity, and what it is that we owe each other – stories to comfort the afflicted, and afflict the comfortable.